Home > Manage Payment & Claims > Your property risk profile

 • Business

-When you buy a new house policy with us or renew your current house policy, you will see your property's risk profile for earthquake and flood.
-Find out how we determine your property's risk profile and what each of the risk ratings mean below.
+When you buy or renew a house or landlord policy, you'll see your property's risk rating for earthquake and flood.
+Find out how we determine your property's risk rating and what each of the risk ratings mean.

 What is a risk profile?